 - Michael Conaton, retired Vice Chairman, Midland Company

-- Donald Dufek, retired from The Kroger Co.; ECR specialist
+- Donald Dufek, retired ECR specialist, The Kroger Co.

 - Mary Anne Gale, retired Vice President of Accelerate Asia and Future of Productivity and Growth, Procter and Gamble